google/zetasql/docs/one-pager.md

 An analytic function computes values over a group of rows and returns a single result for _each_ row.
-This is different from an aggregate function, which returns a single result for _an entire group_ of rows.
+This is different from an aggregate function, which returns a single result for _a group_ of rows.

-It includes an `OVER` clause, which defines a window of rows around the row being evaluated.
+An analytic function includes an `OVER` clause, which defines a window of rows around the row being evaluated.
 For each row, the analytic function result is computed using the selected window of rows as input, possibly doing aggregation.